BearzRobotics/hexseq/README.md

 # hexseq
 This is a zig tool to seq files in a dir with a three digit ascii extension.
 FFF

+By default hexseq will rollover the log dir once any one file reaches .FFF.
+If no directory is given with the --rollover=move <path>, the default is to rename the dir given with the same hex extension.

+e.g. If I pass in /var/log and a file reaches .FFF it will rollover the log directory into /var/log.000 ... log.FFF (If you make it that far IDK)

 # Zig version 0.14.0

 # Running